albrizre/COVID_Catalonia/README.md

 The following files are included in the R folder:

 - Models.R: R code to fit the 12 spatio-temporal models compared in the paper.
 The models are implemented with the `INLA` package.
-- region_data.rda: `data.frame` including all the variable involved in the models (response variable, covariates, and spatio-temporal auxiliary variables).
+- region_data.rda: `data.frame` including all the variables involved in the models (response variable, covariates, and spatio-temporal auxiliary variables).
 - regions.rda: `SpatialPolygonsDataFrame` object representing the regions of Catalonia.
 - regions.W.rda: `matrix` representing the neighbourhood matrix for the regions of Catalonia.